googleapis/gapic-generator-go/README.md

   * `rest-numeric-enums`: enables requesting response enums be encoded as numbers.
     * Not enabled by default.
     * Only effective when `rest` is included as a `transport` to be generated.

+  * `omit-snippets`: disable generation of code snippets to the `internal/generated/snippets` path.
+The default is `false`.

 Bazel
 -----